 While this added research can take some time, it’s worth it.
-However, you’ll still have plenty of landing pages to create, even if you’re only making them per search intent.
+However, you’ll still have plenty of landing pages to create, even if you only make them per search intent.

 Strategies for Creating Landing Pages at Scale

-With programmatic SEO, every landing page typically includes the same elements, such as pictures, maps, reviews, lists, menus, price sheets, and so on.
-They also typically use the same layout and design.
+With programmatic SEO, every landing page typically includes the same elements, such as pictures, maps, reviews, lists, menus, price sheets, etc. They also typically use the same layout and design.

 However, each page must also be unique and feature different information, images, etc., which is where it gets interesting.
-The best way to make unique landing pages on a large scale is to look at the strategies other companies are using.
+The best way to make unique landing pages on a large scale is to look at other companies’ strategies.